Mechanical Engineering - BEng (Hons) / MEng

 Overview

-BEng (Hons)/MEng Mechanical Engineering degree will develop you as a skilled engineer capable of undertaking mechanical engineering tasks within and across organisations.
-The course focuses on the importance of sustainable futures and the Government's STEM agenda, in order to give you the knowledge and attributes you will need to thrive in this ever-changing industry.
+Our BEng (Hons) Mechanical Engineering will develop you as a skilled engineer capable of undertaking mechanical engineering tasks within and across organisations.
+The course focuses on the importance of sustainable futures and the Government's STEM agenda, to give you the knowledge and attributes you will need to thrive in this ever-changing industry.

-You'll work on industry-standard analytical tools, develop your design skills, as well as exploring a wide range of facilities, such as our test cell and exhaust analysis equipment.
+You will work on industry-standard analytical tools, develop your design skills, as well as exploring a wide range of facilities, such as Engineering Science and Industry 4.0 laboratories, and industry standard Selective Laser Melting equipment (metal 3D printer).

 During your studies, you will use the latest tools and technologies, developing new skills at an advanced level.
 The course will encourage your creative thinking and develop your engineering leadership skills.
 Building on a foundation of the generic skills required by tomorrow’s engineers, you will also explore the wider context of engineering, as well as the application of advanced engineering principles to solve problems through research and development.
 You’ll engage in independent study and systematic enquiry at an advanced level and take responsibility for the conclusions drawn from it.